elliemcavoy/zolsha-order-online/testing.md

 <img src="">
 <img src="">
 <ul>
+<li>When visiting the shopping bag, if there are items in the bag, they are shown here along with the quantity and the price.</li>
+<li>The quantity is displayed with increase and decrease buttons allowing the user to change the quantity directly from the shopping basket.
+Once the update has been made, the order total is automatically updated to reflect the new quantity. </li>
+<li>Once the quantity has been updated, a success message advising what has been modified appears in the top right hand corner of the screen to allow the users to doubel check they have made the correct amendment.</li>
+<li>There is also a 'remove' option for each item in the current shopping bag.
+Clicking on this automatically removes the item from the shopping bag and updates the order total accordingly.
+Again, a message is displayed to the user to advise the item that has been removed. </li>
+<li>There is also a final chance to review the order details on the checkout page before completing the payment.</li>

 </ul><br>
 <li><b>Have the option to register for an account by providing an email and creating a password & username.</b></li><br>